Welcome to Ovation Theatre!

 Our educational goals are to develop competent theatre performers, promote theatre appreciation, enhance the development of responsibility as a citizen, and foster good self-discipline in members of the Ovation Theatre program.

-Tutoring for Theatre Arts classes are held in the mornings before school begins.
-Due to the department's production schedule, afternoon tutoring sessions are generally not available due to production rehearsals.
-Students may schedule alternative tutoring sessions with Mr. Grimmett by appointment only.
+Tutoring is generally not available before or after school due to production rehearsals.
+Students may schedule tutoring sessions with Mr. Grimmett as needed by appointment only.

 Conferences between the teacher and parents may be scheduled at any time.
 Phone conferences may be scheduled via e-mail -- please include your most convenient time for a phone call upon your request.
 Responses to voicemail, e-mail and conference requests will be made within 24 hours of the official request or the following Monday if the request is made on Friday after 12:00pm.